rodrigoelp/little-stories/Unlikely adventures/27-Chapter-27.md

 *"Take a look at the statue!
 It feels like it is alive..."* - he added refocusing his attention once more to the features of the statue, perhaps a far away location in which the statue had its own voice.
 One that sounded foreign and exotic.

-Sam's focus drifted one more, wondering where exactly where the pupils on those eyes covered by a mask.
+Sam's focus drifted once more, wondering where exactly were the pupils on those eyes covered by the spooky mask.
 The acute pressure was uncomfortable.
 Almost like that sort of itchiness you feel on your back before feeling a spider watching under your shirt, right before you need to change your underwear for clean ones.

 *"SAM!"* - said Hannah once again - *"Snap out of it!"*

 *"Huh?"* - he replied feeling confused - *"What did I do now?"*

 *"Sam, you explained your experience in this room and stopped halfway through."* - explained Hannah - *"You just stopped.
-Stupefied watching at the statue for five minutes!"*
+Stupefied watching that statue for five minutes!"*

 "Huh?
 I...
 I didn't, did I?" - replied Sam in an attempt to bring some memories of the last few minutes and push the presence of the statue away from him.